haskell-effectful/effectful/README.md

 2. Easy to use API (no boilerplate code and dealing with arcane types).

-3. Correct semantics in presence of runtime exceptions (no more lost or discarded state).
+3. Correct semantics in presence of runtime exceptions (no more lost state modifications).

 4. Seamless integration with the existing ecosystem (`exceptions`, `monad-control`, `unliftio-core`, `resourcet` etc.).